cert-manager/cert-manager-olm/README.md

 This repository contains all files that are used by the RedHat image builder to release the operator.

-For more info on cert-manager, please see [the cert-manager repository](https://github.com/jetstack/cert-manager) ot [cert-manager.io](https://cert-manager.io )
+For more info on cert-manager, please see [the cert-manager repository](https://github.com/jetstack/cert-manager) or [cert-manager.io](https://cert-manager.io)